GENESIS

 17 And Jacob journeyed to Succoth, [ A place which is about 30 miles north of the Dead Sea just east of the Jordan river. ] and built him an house, and made booths for his cattle: therefore the name of the place is called Succoth.

-18 ¶ And Jacob came to Shalem, a city of Shechem, [ The city that is across the Jprdan river and about 20 miles west of Succoth] which is in the land of Canaan, when he came from Padan-aram; and pitched his tent before [ Before he reached the city or outside of it. ] the city.
+18 ¶ And Jacob came to Shalem, a city of Shechem, [ The city that is across the Jordan river and about 20 miles west of Succoth] which is in the land of Canaan, when he came from Padan-aram; and pitched his tent before [ Before he reached the city or outside of it. ] the city.